My boyfriend, Okolo, is a proud man. As proud as a Yoruba boy with newly dyed hair.

 But by morning, I have come to a decision.

-And that was how I dumped Okolo, the proud Igbo man I once fell in love with.
+And that was how I dumped Okolo, the sexist and proud Igbo man I once fell in love with.

 I still remember all his tear-filled messages on Whatsapp, asking me “why”.